42Ahmed/ecobyexampleR/_sources/intro.md

-# Econometrics by Example R Solutions
+# Intro

-Welcome to the interactive R solutions book for "Econometrics by Example" by Damodar N. Gujarati.
-This JupyterBook is designed to provide detailed solutions to the examples and exercises in Gujarati's esteemed text, helping readers apply econometric techniques using R.
+Welcome to the interactive R book for "Econometrics by Example" by Damodar N. Gujarati.
+This Book is designed to provide detailed solutions to the examples and exercises in Gujarati's esteemed text, helping readers apply econometric techniques using R.

 ## Objectives